nonlining/CarND/CarND-LaneLines-P1/README.md

 ### 3. Suggest possible improvements to your pipeline

 For the test image and 2 test 2 video, my results are ok for those test case.
 But it could have error on some of more curvy lane, or a narrow.
-I will modify my draw_line() function using the same far point to draw right lane and left lane.
+My improvement will be keeping tuning some parameters specially the threshold , min_line_length and max_line_gap, and modify my draw_line() function using the same far point to draw right lane and left lane.
 Finally, I will implement the algorithm from suggest to improve my code.